It may surprise you to know that several animals walk on two legs!

 Conservation efforts are crucial to protect gibbons and ensure their continued existence in the wild.

-Gibbons are truly fascinating creatures and serve as a prime example of animals that walk on two legs.
+Gibbons are truly fascinating creatures and prime examples of animals that walk on two legs.

 Their agility, strength, and unique vocalizations make them a captivating species to study and appreciate in the animal kingdom.